Itelios/Nuke/README.md

 #### Using Image Task

-`ImageTask` is your primary interface for controlling the image load.
+`Task` is your primary interface for controlling the image load.
 Task is always in one of four states: `Suspended`, `Running`, `Cancelled` or `Completed`.
 The task is always created in a `Suspended` state.
 You can use the corresponding `resume()` and `cancel()` methods to control the task's state.
 It's always safe to call these methods, no matter in which state the task is currently in.

 ```swift
 let task = Nuke.task(with: imageURL).resume()